 ANOTHER POINT is that while many of you enjoy the highest standard of living in human history and will live in bigger houses, take better vacations and drive flashier cars than your parents, you nonetheless are well and truly screwed.

-The stall in pay for most people is odd, since worker productivity — or the amount of goods and services we each produce, on average — has risen 61 percent since 1980.
-Benefit should have followed, right?
+The stall in pay for most people is odd since worker productivity — or the amount of goods and services we each produce, on average — has risen 61 percent since 1980.
+The benefit should have followed, right?
 If we make more, don’t we get more?

 Nope.
 Instead, average CEO pay in the same period rose 480 percent, corporate profits rose 145 percent, and income for the top 1 percent of Americans climbed 157 percent, all adjusted for inflation.
 America now has 2.2 million millionaires, and CEO pay that was 44 times that of an average worker in 1980 has rocketed to 301 times in 2004.

 We live in a winner-take-all society where the average author earns below the poverty line but Harry Potter’s J.K.
 Rowling becomes a billionaire, or where the median Mariner salary is $2.66 million and Class A minor leaguers earn as little as $600 a month.